AdamKowen/Shticell/README.md

 ## Description

 Shticell is a dynamic spreadsheet platform enabling real-time data editing, multi-user collaboration, dynamic analysis with sliders, and version management.
+The system utilizes JSON and XML serialization to manage and optimize data communication between client and server modules.
 The project emphasizes a responsive and intuitive user interface built with JavaFX and a clean modular architecture.

 ## Features